andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 # Conceptualization vs Real-world

-The following are the main characteristics of this conceptualization that differs this project from a real-world blockchain network:
+The following are some main characteristics of this conceptualization that differs this project from a real-world blockchain network:

 - There is no peer-to-peer network.
 - There is only one miner to mine blocks.